On this page: How we began | What we do | Who we serve | Where we’re active | Who we are | How you can help

 Over time, the Street Law curriculum evolved from a binder of loose-leaf lesson plans to a range of programs and publications designed to enhance the teaching of practical law, crime prevention, conflict resolution, youth advocacy, and the fundamental principles of democracy.
 We’ve also expanded our reach internationally, bringing our expertise in program and curriculum development to democratizing nations around the world.
 Today, our myriad programs serve thousands of people every year, worldwide.

 Street Law develops classroom and grassroots programs that educate students and communities about law, democracy, and human rights.
 Some of our initiatives bring us directly into classrooms and neighborhoods.
 However, the majority of our efforts, including our popular professional development programs, are focused on training others—individuals and organizations—to become effective Street Law educators.
 Our approach is practical, relevant, and experiential, blending legal content with innovative hands-on teaching strategies that actively engage students and program participants in the learning process.

 When it comes to developing legal curricula, Street Law is a leader.
-Our groundbreaking textbook, Street Law: A Course in Practical Law, now in its eighth edition, is used in classrooms across the U.S. We’ve authored hundreds of lessons on law, democracy, human right, public policy, crime prevention, conflict resolution, and youth advocacy.
+Our groundbreaking textbook, Street Law: A Course in Practical Law, now in its ninth edition, is used in classrooms across the U.S. We’ve authored hundreds of lessons on law, democracy, human rights, public policy, crime prevention, conflict resolution, and youth advocacy.